sport balls

 All Apps Are Not Created Equal

 These principles are better experienced than described.
-The following demo will give readers a taste of PodPlay design principles in the wild.
+The following video will give readers a taste of PodPlay design principles in the wild:

 How do end users feel about the experience?
-PodPlay apps recently crossed 1000 ratings on the App Store with the following results:
+PodPlay apps recently crossed 5200 ratings on the App Store with an average rating of 4.91:

 What Makes PodPlay Different